 You can start by teaching any children that you might have that they don’t have to follow it.
 Teach them to pursue their dreams and do what makes them happy, even if it’s not the lifestyle you would have chosen for yourself.

 Next, figure out what you really want out of life.
 It’s difficult to sit back and think about what you want for you, when your entire life you’ve been brainwashed to believe that you want something different.
 Take your time.
-Mediate on it.
+Meditate on it.
 Dabble in a few different things.
 Discover your true self.
 Then, make a plan to go after it.
 It’s never too late.

 Make Drastic Changes